sjbennett123/polarlarp/content/policies/transform/feedback.md

 title: feedback
 ---

+## Scott Bennett

+group formal effects and cantrips have a note that formal effects and cantrips do not require components at the start of the document match style for left side of page to right side of page
+    extra body +30    --- +30 Body
+why does magical beast revive get a description. nothing else gets a description "as per cantrip rules"

 ## Chris Mcgrath

 I personally think that Transforms should be a little more Unique, and a little more involved to get than just finding scrolls and comps, as you are taking on the visage of x-creature, that creature should be the one ALLOWING you the ability to do that.